EduardMalkhasyan/Simple-Localization-Unity/README.md

 # Simple-Localization-Unity

-Has extensions only with Text mesh pro not with Unity text
+Has extensions only with TextMesh Pro not with Unity text

 ## Download Unity Package:
 [Download](https://github.com/EduardMalkhasyan/Simple-Localization-Unity/releases)